Newlifer/vscode-gitlab-mr/README.md

 ## Extension Settings

-* `gitlab-mr.gitlabUrl`: Url for the Gitlab server (defaults to `https://gitlab.com`).
+* `gitlab-mr.accessToken`: Access token to use to connect to the Gitlab.com API.
+Create one by going to Profile Settings -> Access Tokens.
-* `gitlab-mr.accessToken`: Access token to use to connect to Gitlab API.
+* `gitlab-mr.accessTokens`: Access token to use to connect to Gitlab CE/EE APIs.
 Create one by going to Profile Settings -> Access Tokens.
 * `gitlab-mr.targetBranch`: Default target branch for MRs (defaults to `master`).
 * `gitlab-mr.targetRemote`: Default target remote for MRs (defaults to `origin`).